mysterytony/mysterytony.github.io/notes/stat231/chapter4.md

 where $p$ is called the confidence coefficient.

 If $p=0.95$ indicates that $95\%$ of the samples that we would draw from this model result in an interval which includes the true value of the parameter.
-This gives us some confidence that for a particular sample, such as the one at ahnd, and true value of the parameter is contained in the interval.
+This gives us some confidence that for a particular sample, such as the one at hand, and true value of the parameter is contained in the interval.

 #### Example 4.4.1 Gaussian distribution with known standard deviation